 Our over 50 years of experience and innovative culture have resulted in numerous new product and process developments that increase both quality and efficiency.
 These include our efficient, vertically-integrated supply chain system, a sturdier corrugated pizza box and a mesh screen that helped cook pizza crust more evenly.
 The Domino's HeatWave® hot bag keeps our pizzas hot during delivery.
-We also continue to introduce new products such as Domino's American Legends® pizzas and Domino's BreadBowl PastaTM, both launched in 2009; improved new boneless chicken and wings, Domino's Artisan pizzas and Stuffed Cheesy Bread, each launched in 2011; and Parmesan Bread Bites and our new Handmade Pan Pizza, both launched in 2012.
-Additionally, we have added a number of complementary side items to our menu such as bread sticks, Cinna Stix® and Chocolate Lava Crunch Cakes.
+We also continue to introduce new products such as Domino's American Legends® pizzas, launched in 2009; Stuffed Cheesy Bread, launched in 2011; and Parmesan Bread Bites and our new Handmade Pan Pizzas, both launched in 2012.
+Additionally, we have added a number of complementary side items to our menu such as Cinna Stix® and Chocolate Lava Crunch Cakes.
 In 2009, we introduced our improved pizza recipe, which was a change to our core pizza recipe.